 The Group determines whether an item of its property, plant and equipment, investment properties and associates is impaired by evaluating the extent to which the recoverable amount of the asset is less than its carrying amount.
 This evaluation is subject to changes such as market performance, economic and political situation of the country.
 A variety of methods is used to determine the recoverable amount, such as valuation reports and discounted cash flows.
-For discounted cash flows, significant judgement is required in the estimation of the present value of future cash flows generated by the assets, which involve uncertainties and are significantly affected by assumptions used and judgements made regarding estimates of future cash flows and discount rates which are subject to higher degree of estimation uncertainties due to uncertainty on how the COVID-19 pandemic may progress and evolve and volatility in markets in which the Group operates.
+For discounted cash flows, significant judgement is required in the estimation of the present value of future cash flows generated by the assets, which involve uncertainties and are significantly affected by assumptions used and judgements made regarding estimates of future cash flows and discount rates.